iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

 # Quick start

-Perform **progressive canary release of a Knative app**.
+Perform **zero-downtime progressive canary release of a Knative app**.
 You will create:

 1. A Knative service with two versions of your app, namely, `baseline` and `candidate`
 2. A traffic generator which sends HTTP GET requests to the Knative service.